New York: Women's History in Finger Lakes Wine Country

 While the Finger Lakes region of Upstate New York is perhaps best known these days for its world-renowned wineries, it’s also the birthplace of the women’s suffrage movement.
 The first women’s rights convention took place here in 1848, and 72 years later, in 1920, the 19th Amendment was passed, giving most women the right to vote.
 While we savor the vineyards and farms dotting the countryside along the lakes, we also explore the towns and homes where suffrage pioneers and friends Susan B. Anthony and Elizabeth Cady Stanton lived and worked.

 A mix of rolling hills and flat terrain.
 Moderate cycling level.
-Leisurely level with an e-bike.
+Easier with an e-bike.

 3 nights lodging, 3 breakfasts, 3 picnic lunches, 3 dinners, snacks, entrance fees to Susan B. Anthony Museum & House, detailed cue sheets, maps and GPS files, van support, airport shuttles, & trained guides.